Anxiety Expression

 If you are having trouble managing your anxiety symptoms and want to make meaningful changes to your mental health, consider working with a licensed therapist online through a virtual therapy platform like BetterHelp.
 If you are looking for different solutions to help your child with anxiety, TeenCounseling works with kids from 13 to 19.
 Therapy can help you identify harmful thought patterns and behaviors that may be linked to your anxiety.
 You can then work on shifting them to healthier habits with the support and guidance of a qualified therapist.

 Cognitive behavioral therapy is the most widely used treatment for anxiety disorders.
-According to a recent study, online CBT can be as effective as in-person treatment, often at substantially lower costs with shorter waiting times.
+According to a recent study, online cognitive behavioral therapy can be as effective as in-person treatment, often at substantially lower costs with shorter waiting times.
 In the study, many patients said they preferred virtual therapy due to the convenience of attending from home, making participating in more sessions possible.
 Medical professionals also reported that the effectiveness and duration of therapeutic outcomes increase with the number of sessions attended by their clients.

 Takeaway